Kurihara190/Classification_of_Generalized_Alexander_Quandles/README.md

 # Classification of generalized Alexander quandles.

 GAQprogram.g is a program that classifies generalized Alexander quandles up to order 127.
-This program is part of the results of [A. Higashitani, S. Kamada, J. Kosaka and H. Kurihara, "Generalized Alexander quandles of finite groups (tentative)", arXiv]().
+This program is part of the results of [A. Higashitani, S. Kamada, J. Kosaka and H. Kurihara, "Classification of generalized Alexander quandles", arXiv:2406.01074](https://arxiv.org/abs/2406.01074).
 This program is intended to be used with [gap](https://www.gap-system.org/index.html) version 4.12.2 or higher.
 Also, this program requires the [rig](https://github.com/gap-packages/rig) package.
 After launching `gap`, you can use it by entering `Read("GAQprogram.g");`.